sikancil/jimi/README.md

 Example Apps
 ------------

 Examples are be stored in the apps directory, and will give you a starting point for building your applications.
-Navigate to the example directory and run:
+Navigate to an example app directory and run:

     node app.js